Home School Agreement

 - To follow the school policy and procedures relating to the use of mobile devices, media and E-safety.

 - To park considerately outside of school in order to ensure the safety of our whole school community.

 - To communicate effectively with the school through the appropriate channels.

 - To make the school aware of any concerns or problems that may affect my child’s work or behaviour.

-- To inform school of any absences and provide a letter stating reasons for absence when your child returns.
+- To inform school of any absences and provide an email stating reasons for absence when your child returns.